kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md

 \(b\) The Department may accept late-filed objections, upon motion, for good cause shown.

-\(c\) Whenever a notice has been filed earlier than required under §323.5, the Department may extend the time for filing an objection to that notice.
+\(c\) Whenever a notice has been filed earlier than required under [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.5   Time for filing notices.|§323.5]], the Department may extend the time for filing an objection to that notice.

 ### §323.11   Answers to objections.